June Gittelson: Career

 Gittelson also appeared in many non-Stooges films, usually in minor roles and seldom credited.
 Feature films in which she played character parts include King Kong (1933), Mark of the Vampire (1935), and Mr. Smith Goes to Washington (1939).
+Sometimes only her photograph was necessary to get laughs, as in the Laurel and Hardy feature Our Relations (1936).

+In 1943 she adopted a new professional name, June Bryde, and continued to work in occasional features and Columbia shorts.
+She retired from the screen in 1946.

 Death

 Gittelson died in Northridge, California on November 28, 1993, aged 83.